H.O.T.: 2000–2001: Outside Castle, Age of Peace and disbandment

-2018–2019: Reunion and later career
+2018–present: Reunion and later career

 In February 2018, H.O.T. was featured on the South Korean variety show Infinite Challenge in the "Saturday, Saturday is for Singers" (토토가) special, a recurring segment on the show which showcases famous singers from the 1990s and was notably responsible for the reunion of their first-generation counterparts Sechs Kies.
 All five members appeared on the show, marking their first appearance as a complete group since 2003.

 During the years in between disbandment and the reunion, the possibility of a reunion had been repeatedly brought up.
 Following the successful reunions of their fellow first-generation groups g.o.d and Fly to the Sky in 2014, a Naver online poll revealed that H.O.T ranked first as the first-generation idol group K-pop fans most wanted to see again.
 In 2016 it was reported that the members had been in contact with one another and met with Lee Soo-man to discuss the possibility of reuniting for the 20th anniversary of their debut but it ultimately did not come to fruition.

 On August 31, 2018, it was announced that H.O.T. would be independently holding their reunion concert, 'Forever [Highfive Of Teenagers]', on October 13 and 14 in Seoul Olympic Main Stadium with 100,000 attendees.

+H.O.T. held their concert "2019 High-five Of Teenagers" in Gocheok Sky Dome from September 20 to 22, 2019.

+H.O.T. reunited after six years with performed at the 2025 Hanteo Music Festival on November 22 and 23, 2025.